alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 * Mojave (10.14)
 * Catalina (10.15)
+* Big Sur (11.0)

-With very short update cycles of macOS, refrain from updating until we list the latest version of macOS as verified for your own good.
+With very short update cycles of macOS, refrain from updating until we list the latest version of macOS as verified.

+In November 2020, Apple started a transition to theier own ARM based processor archtecture called "Apple Silicon" on the Mac.
+These differ significantly from the current Macs based on Intel X86 processors.
+In the forseeable future, these ARM based Macs will not be able to run ALICE code as software packages we depend on are not yet available for this platform.
+However with a big Mac community at ALICE we expect support to come once this is possible.

 ## Get Xcode